developerforce/Common-Libraries-for-NET/README.md

 # Common Libraries for .NET <img src="http://dfbuild.cloudapp.net/app/rest/builds/buildType:CommonLibrariesForNet_DebugCiBuild/statusIcon" />

 The Common Libraries for .NET provides functionality used by the [Force.com Toolkit for .NET](https://github.com/developerforce/Force.com-Toolkit-for-NET) and the [Chatter Toolkit for .NET](https://github.com/developerforce/Chatter-Toolkit-for-NET).
-While you can use the Common Libraries for .NET indepdently, it is recommended that you use it through one of the toolkits.
+While you can use the Common Libraries for .NET independently, it is recommended that you use it through one of the toolkits.

 These libraries were built using the [Async/Await pattern](http://msdn.microsoft.com/en-us/library/hh191443.aspx) for asynchronous development and .NET [portable class libraries](http://msdn.microsoft.com/en-us/library/gg597391.aspx), making it easy to target multiple Microsoft platforms, including .NET 4/4.5, Windows Phone8, Windows 8/8.1, and Silverlight 5.